cedadev/jasmin-docs-hugo-relearn/content/Getting Started/login-problems/_index.md

 This should display something that looks similar to (but not identical to) "/tmp/ssh-RNjiHr2844/agent.2844".
 If nothing is displayed then it indicates that agent forwarding is not working.
-Please read [how to login](login) and make sure you are running ssh-agent (or similar), have loaded your private key and are using the -A option on your ssh command for the connection to jasmin- login1.
+Please read [how to login]({{< ref path="Getting Started/login" >}}) and make sure you are running ssh-agent (or similar), have loaded your private key and are using the -A option on your ssh command for the connection to the login server.
 NX users should make sure that the "agent forwarding" option is ticked when setting up a connection profile.

 **2) Some hosts within JASMIN are restricted to particular (groups of) users.**